 The primary purpose is to provide students with the opportunity to make presentations on their outdoor education projects and to set up table displays.
 All grade levels are welcome.
 We invite presentations from all disciplines, including science, writing, math, social science and visual art projects that focus on watershed topics.
 A gallery space is available for contributions from classes that have done art, photography, poetry, etc about the watershed.
 Students and educators who are not making presentations and the general public are also encouraged to attend.

-The 18th Annual Bear Creek Watershed Symposium will be held May 16th, 2013 at Kids Unlimited in Medford.
+The 21th Annual Bear Creek Watershed Symposium will be held May 27th, 2016 at the Santo Community Center in Medford.
 Check our calendar for more details on the Symposium.
-Due to space constraints, we are limited to 250 student participants.
+Due to space constraints, we are limited to 200 student participants.
 Funds are available to assist with transportation expenses, so register early.
 For more information or to register please contact us.

 Bear Creek Clean-up

 The Bear Creek Clean Up event is free and open to the public, and refreshments and prizes are provided.
 This is a great event for families or service groups.
-Our annual stream clean up grows each year and also includes: non-native plant removal, storm drain stenciling, water quality testing and general habitat improvements.
-The Clean Up is usually held in the fall, check our calendar for this year's date and contact us to get involved!
+Our annual stream clean up grows each year and also includes: non-native plant remova , water quality testing and general habitat improvements.
+The Clean Up will be held on Septemper 27th 2014.
+Vounteers can register at www.solveoregon.org or at the event. check our calendar for more information and contact us to get involved!